-Notwithstanding any other provisions in the Contract #30-190029-DHB Prepaid Health Plan Services related to provider network participation (e.g., contracting requirements, standard terms and conditions, any willing provider, good faith contracting and negotiation, etc.), health plans and/or their subcontracted transportation brokers shall not:
+Notwithstanding any other provisions in the NC Medicaid Managed Care Health Plan Contracts related to provider network participation (e.g., contracting requirements, standard terms and conditions, any willing provider, good faith contracting and negotiation, etc.), Health Plans and/or their subcontracted transportation brokers shall not:

 - a.
 Include exclusivity or non-compete provisions in their contracts with transportation providers, - b.
 Require a transportation provider to participate in the governance of a Provider Led Entity (PLE) or, - c.
-Otherwise prohibit provider from providing services for or contracting with any other health plan. - 4.
-Provider Credentialing and Enrollment Process
+Otherwise prohibit provider from providing services for or contracting with any other Health Plan.

+4. Provider Credentialing and Enrollment Process

-The health plan shall ensure that its NEMT providers as well as its subcontracted transportation broker, if applicable, must enroll as a Medicaid provider by completing a Provider Enrollment application online at www.nctracks.nc.gov.
+The Health Plan shall ensure that its NEMT providers as well as its subcontracted transportation broker, if applicable, must enroll as a Medicaid provider by completing a Provider Enrollment application online at www.nctracks.nc.gov.
 Providers of NEMT services may be from within the state of North Carolina and/or the approved bordering state areas as referenced in section IV.F.
-Health plan transportation brokers can be within the state of North Carolina or Out-of-State.
+Health Plan transportation brokers can be within the state of North Carolina or Out-of-State.

-a.
-Affordable Care Act fee and a North Carolina application fee are required.

-- b.
-NEMT providers should be enrolled with the following taxonomy codes: - i.
-NEMT Transportation Brokers should enroll through NCTracks using Taxonomy Code 347E00000X. - ii.
-All other NEMT Transportation providers should enroll through NCTracks using one of the following taxonomy codes:
+- Affordable Care Act fee and a North Carolina application fee are required. - b.
+NEMT providers should be enrolled with the following taxonomy codes: - NEMT Transportation Brokers should enroll through NCTracks using Taxonomy Code 347E00000X. - ii.
+All other NEMT Transportation providers should enroll through NC Tracks using one of the following taxonomy codes:

-NEMT TAXONOMY CODES Taxonomy Code Description Washington Publishing Company Definition 343900000X Transportation Services /Non- Emergency Medical Transport (Van) A land vehicle with a capacity to meet special high, clearance, access, and seating, for the conveyance of persons in non-emergency situations.
+NEMT TAXON IOMY CODES Taxonomy Description Washington Publishing Code Company Definition 343900000X Transportation Services /Non- Emergency Medical Transport (Van) A land vehicle with a capacity to meet special high, clearance, access, and seating, for the conveyance of persons in non-emergency situations.
 The vehicle may or may not be required to meet local county or state regulations.
-344600000X Transportation Services /Taxi The land commercial vehicle used for transporting of persons in non- emergency situations.
+344600000X Transportation Services /Taxi The land commercial vehicle used for transporting of persons in non-emergency situations.
 The vehicle meets local, county, or state regulations set forth by the jurisdiction where it is located.
 347B00000X Transportation Services /Bus A public or private organization or business licensed to provide bus services 347C00000X Transportation Services /Private Vehicle (Gas Reimbursement) An individual paid to provide non- emergency transportation using their privately owned/leased vehicle.
 347D00000X Transportation Services /Train An organization or business licensed to provide passenger train service, including light rail, subway, and traditional services.
+342000000X Transportation Services/Transportation Network Company (TNC) An entity that uses a digital network to connect with TNC drivers using their privately owned/leased vehicle for the purpose of providing prearranged rides.

 iii.
-For health plans that are providing ALS and BLS services, the transportation providers should enroll through NCTracks using one of the following taxonomy codes:
+For Health Plans that are providing ALS and BLS services, the transportation providers should enroll through NC Tracks using one of the following taxonomy codes:

 ALS/BLS TRANSPORTATION TAXONOMY CODES Taxonomy Code Description Washington Publishing Company Definition 341600000X Transportation Services Ambulance An emergency vehicle used for transporting patients to a health care facility after injury or illness.
-Types of ambulances used in the United States include ground (surface) ambulance, rotor-wing (helicopter), and fixed-wing aircraft (airplane) 3416A0800X Emergency Air Ambulance Definition to come 3416L0300X Land Ambulance Transport Definition to come 3416S0300X Transportation Services Definition to come Ambulance 343800000X Transportation Services /Secured Medical Transport (Van) A public or privately-owned transportation service with vehicles, specially equipped to provide enhanced safety, security and passenger restraint, and staffed by one or more individuals trained to work with patients in crisis situations resulting from mental or emotional illness and/or substance abuse.
+Types of ambulances used in the United

+States include ground (surface) ambulance, rotor-wing (helicopter), and fixed-wing aircraft (airplane) 3416A0800X Emergency Air Ambulance Definition to come 3416L0300X Land Ambulance Transport Definition to come 3416S0300X Transportation Services Ambulance Definition to come 343800000X Transportation Services /Secured Medical Transport (Van) A public or privately-owned transportation service with vehicles, specially equipped to provide enhanced safety, security and passenger restraint, and staffed by one or more individuals trained to work with patients in crisis situations resulting from mental or emotional illness and/or substance abuse.